yoeo/guesslang/docs/typehints.rst

   status_code: int = cast(int, message)
   # valid: "status_code" static type have been converted from "str" to "int"
   #   *but* "status_code" class is "str", like "message".
-  #   Python objects runtime classes are not affected by static type casting.
+  #   Python objects run-time classes are not affected by static type casting.

   print(status_code)  # prints: SUCCESS